humanmade/authorship/README.md

 * When creating a new post, if the `--post_author` flag is set then it will be used for attributed authors
 * When updating an existing post, no change will be made to attributed authors

+## Email Notifications

+Authorship does not send any email notifications itself, but it does instruct WordPress core to additionally send its emails to attributed authors when appropriate.

+* When a comment on a post is held for moderation, the comment moderation email also gets sent to all attributed authors who have the ability to moderate the comment and have valid email address
+* When a comment on a post is published, the comment notification email also gets sent to all attributed authors who have a valid email address

+This plugin only adjusts the list of email addresses to which these emails get sent.
+If you want to disable these emails entirely, see the "Email me whenever" section of the Settings -> Discussion screen in WordPress.

 ## Accessibility